Re:amaze vs Chatbase (2026)

 How does pricing compare between Re:amaze vs Chatbase?

-Re:amaze uses a subscription model, starting at $29 per month.
-Chatbase uses a freemium model, starting at $32 per month.
+Re:amaze uses a subscription model, starting at $26 per month on an annual commitment (month-to-month costs more).
+Chatbase uses a freemium model, starting at $32 per month on an annual commitment (month-to-month costs more).

 View full Re:amaze profile